 Des Moines, IA (Oct)

-Not only is Des Moines the dominant marathon in Iowa; it’s also one of the best in the Midwest as indicated by its glowing reviews on RaceRaves.
+Not only is Des Moines the dominant marathon in Iowa; it’s also one of des best in des Midwest as indicated by its glowing reviews on RaceRaves.
 The tree-lined route through residential neighborhoods and local parks is a tale of two courses, with a rolling first half transitioning to a flatter, faster second half.
-Highlights include Water Works Park, Gray’s Lake Park, and an energizing lap around the famed blue track at Drake University.
-And a shout-out to the good-natured, supportive volunteers who patrol the course on bikes, effectively acting as mobile aid stations.
+Highlights include Water Works Park, Gray’s Lake Park and an energizing lap around the famed blue track at Drake University.
+And a shout-out to the supportive, good-natured volunteers who patrol the course on bikes helping out where needed.
 One hilly marathon not enough?
-Runners who accept the I-35 Challenge commit to tackling Des Moines and Kansas City (see below) on consecutive days.
+Participants in the I-35 Challenge commit to tackling Des Moines and Kansas City on consecutive days or (in some years) weekends.

 Olathe, KS (Apr)

 Like eating BBQ in Kansas City, what feels more apropos than running a marathon in the land of Garmin?
 Race day starts at Garmin Headquarters before heading out into local neighborhoods and parks on residential roads and paved bike trails.
 Along the way, rolling hills may have you thinking you’re not in Kansas anymore.
-True to its location and name, the race pays tribute to L. Frank Baum’s iconic characters with creatively themed finisher medals and an “Emerald City” finish line festival featuring an “amazing post-race food spread” plus beer/margaritas for the adults.
-And don’t be surprised to find yourself running alongside Dorothy, the Scarecrow or even a Wicked Witch or two in racing flats.
+True to its location and name, the race pays tribute to L. Frank Baum’s iconic characters with creatively themed finisher medals and an “Emerald City” finish line festival featuring an “amazing post-race food spread” plus a beer garden for the adults.
+And don’t be surprised to find yourself running alongside Dorothy, the Wicked Witch or even a Flying Monkey or two in racing flats.

 Kentucky Derby Festival Marathon